deepdeepdot/vuetify-style-transfer/README.md

 This project is based on:
 https://github.com/reiinakano/arbitrary-image-stylization-tfjs

 I refactored the Javascript and re-implemented the client-side using Vue/Vuetify.
-There are some upgrades to the latest Tensorflow.js and number of fixes and improvements for mobile web.
+There are some upgrades to the latest Tensorflow.js and a number of fixes and improvements for mobile web.

 A Vue application can be deployed using [Netlify very quickly](https://medium.com/vuejoy/how-to-deploy-your-vue-app-with-netlify-in-less-than-2-min-d6ab26c6557d)